adityashrm21/Reading-Time-Calculator/README.md

 # Book-Reading-Time
-A python script to calculate the time you would need to read a pdf book
+A python script to calculate the approximate time you would need to complete reading a pdf book

 ### Requirements: